 Anil Sebastian is a Folkestone-based artist, creative director and producer.
 Anil is a solo artist, member of Icelandic band Hrím, and the Founder and Director of London Contemporary Voices choir.
 Anil has performed with Alt-J, Manu Delago, Imogen Heap, Nitin Sawhney, Laura Mvula, Sam Smith and U2, and has toured globally.

 For this commission a new innovative work entitled ‘Resonance’ will be created in collaboration with Japanese/Egyptian coder and modular synthesist Cherif Hashizume, translating physical matter into audio waves by exploring the resonant properties of the Lar

 Ariel Chan (Linyuying Chen) from Yunnan Province, China, is a freelance scholar, singer, and choral director.
 She is dedicated to the mining and research of minority ethnic music (mainly Miao and Hani) in Southwest China.

 Chan’s work will document the “cirane” and “whispering love song” recited in a nearby remote village.
 These songs express a continuation of a strong and existing belief if animism (the attribution of energy/living souls to inanimate objects) and provides a living, direct connection with our Lar figurine and ancient Roman beliefs.

 James Marren (Cyanotape) is a UK based artist and musician exploring a wide variety of media, including photographic processes, film, installation, sound and performance.
-Having studied psychology and subsequently fine art at Chelsea College of Arts, he draws on a range of tools to explore the subconscious and less understood.
+He studied fine art at Chelsea College of Arts and draws on a range of tools and themes to make work.
 This is equally a personal journey as it is a way to connect.
 Fragmented discoveries that often feel intimate, only to later reveal a more universal relevance.

 Cyanotape will create a contemplative piece that seeks to enable listeners to connect with this artefact and the people who historically took comfort from it.